roualdes/bridgestan/README.md

 NB There is a necessary forward slash at the end of the `cmdstan` path.

-The make target is a shared object (.so) file, with a file name created by replacing the `.stan` extension of your Stan program with `_model.so`.
+The make target is a shared object file (.so), with a file name created by replacing the `.stan` extension of your Stan program with `_model.so`.

+Last, proceed as in either `example.py` or `example.jl`, updating paths within the Julia or Python code as necessary.

+## Known to Work OSes and C++11 Compilers

 BridgeStan has been tested (with commands as above) under both Ubuntu (20.04 with gcc 9.4.0) and macOS (12.2 with Apple clang 11.0.3).

-This makefile has also been tested on Windows 10 with gcc -v MSYS2 5.3.0, and works so long as the path to the CmdStan directory uses forward slashes, eg
+BridgeStan has also been tested on Windows 10 with gcc MSYS2 5.3.0, and works so long as the path to the CmdStan directory uses forward slashes, eg

 ```
-mingw32-make.exe CMDSTAN="C:/Users/<username>/path/to/cmdstan/" ./stan/multi/multi_model.so
+mingw32-make.exe CMDSTAN="C:/path/to/cmdstan/" ./stan/multi/multi_model.so
 ```

-Last follow along in either `example.py` or `example.jl`, updating paths within the Python or Julia code as necessary.

 ## Acknowledgements

 Much of this project came from Bob Carpenter's [Stan Model Server](https://github.com/bob-carpenter/stan-model-server/).

+GitHub user wds15 deserves much for enabling multi-threaded Julia programs to efficiently call on one Stan program.

+Much of the testing of the makefile is credited to Brian Ward.